44th Infantry Division "Cremona": World War I

-During World War I the brigade fought on the Italian front, for which its two regiments were each a awarded a Silver Medal of Military Valour.
+During World War I the brigade fought on the Italian front, for which its two regiments were each a awarded a Silver Medal of Military Valor.

 Interwar years

 On 28 December 1926 the brigade assumed the name of XX Infantry Brigade and received the 88th Infantry Regiment "Friuli" from the disbanded Brigade "Friuli".
 The XX Infantry Brigade was the infantry component of the 20th Territorial Division of Livorno, which also included the 7th Artillery Regiment.
 In 1934 the division changed its name to 20th Infantry Division "Curtatone e Montanara".

-On 15 September 1939 the Curtatone e Montanara transferred all its regiments, except the 88th Infantry Regiment "Friuli", to the newly activated 44th Infantry Division "Cremona" in Pisa.
+On 24 August 1939 the Curtatone e Montanara transferred all its regiments, except the 88th Infantry Regiment "Friuli", to the newly activated 44th Infantry Division "Cremona" in Pisa.
 The Curtatone e Montanara was subsequently renamed 20th Infantry Division "Friuli".

 World War II

 On 10 June 1940 Italy entered World War II by invading France.
 The Cremona was in the second echelon near Ventimiglia behind the 5th Infantry Division "Cosseria".
 The Cremona provided some fire support during hostilities.